fhmwg/current-tags/stage1-draft1.md

 when encountered on family photos its intented meaning cannot in general be infered.

 If present, the XMP `photoshop:Headline` is a short descriptive summary of the image.
-`photoshop:title` was defined for the purpose of recording the suggested deadline to accompany images in news articles;
+`photoshop:title` was defined for the purpose of recording the suggested headline to accompany images in news articles;
 when encountered on family photos its intented meaning cannot in general be infered.

-IPTC also defines `photoshop:CaptionWriter`, which may be useful for applications that wish to record that information.
-Note, however, that this is a single writer name.
+IPTC also defines `photoshop:CaptionWriter`, which may be useful for applications that wish to record who authored a caption.
+Note, however, that `photoshop:CaptionWriter` is limited to a single name.
 We are not aware of any existing metadata suitable for storing the contributions of multiple metadata authors and editors.

 ### Resolving conflicting metadata